yuiseki/next-auth-prisma-mongo-template/README.md

-# Template of Next.js + NextAuth.js + Prisma MongoDB
+# Template of Next.js + NextAuth.js + Prisma with MongoDB

 ## What is this